HP MediaSmart Server

-The HP MediaSmart Server was a home server from Hewlett-Packard that ran Microsoft's Windows Home Server operating system.
+The HP MediaSmart Server is a line of home servers sold by Hewlett-Packard, designed to run Microsoft's Windows Home Server operating system.

 Models

 EX470 and EX475

 As of October 2008, the HP MediaSmart Server is sold in two models, EX470 (RRP US$599) and EX475 (RRP US$749).
 They feature a 1.8 GHz AMD Sempron 3400+ processor, one Gigabit Ethernet port, four internal SATA drive bays, four USB 2.0 ports and one eSATA port.
 The two models are identical with the exception of the amount of included storage: the EX470 has one 500 GB hard drive preinstalled, while the EX475 has two 500 GB hard drives preinstalled.

 Hackers and enthusiasts have modded the EX470 by adding a VGA monitor, upgrading the memory from 512 MB to 2 GB and upgrading the processor to a 2.6 GHz AMD LE-1640.

 EX485 and EX487

 On December 29, 2008, HP announced two more models, the EX485 and the EX487, available for pre-orders starting on January 8, 2009.
 The newer models include support for Apple's Time Machine backup software.
 They also use a 2.0 GHz Intel Celeron processor, replacing the AMD Sempron from the old models.
 Other features include a revamped user interface and larger preinstalled hard drives (one 750 GB drive for the EX485; two 750 GB drives in the EX487).